Valerian Okeke: Biography

 He served as the Rector of the provincial seminary, Bigard Memorial Seminary, Enugu, before he was appointed the co-adjutor Archbishop of Onitsha by Pope John Paul II, on 28 November 2001.
-He was consecrated Co-adjutor Archbishop on 9 February 2002, by Archbishop Osvaldo Padilla.
+He was consecrated on 9 February 2002, by Archbishop Osvaldo Padilla.

-Works

-Since his ordination, Okeke has served on various committees of the Catholic Bishop's Conference of Nigeria, and as chairman of the conference Pastoral Affairs Department, Catholic Secretariat of Nigeria in 2017.
+Since his ordination, Okeke has served on various committees of the Catholic Bishops' Conference of Nigeria, and as chairman of the conference Pastoral Affairs Department, Catholic Secretariat of Nigeria in 2017.
 Presently, he is the chairman of the Catholic Bishop's Conference commission on Seminaries.

 He oversaw the increase of the number of parishes in Onitsha Archdiocese from 70 to 183 over 15 years.
 He has seen to the dedication of many churches in the archdiocese.
 He has priests on loan to the diocese of Belleville, Illinois.
 His contacts extend to the Igbo Community in Ozone Park, Queens, New York, where he drew over 400 mostly Igbo for a Confirmation service.

 Okeke personally visits the Onitsha prisons three times every year.
+The Federal Government of Nigeria through the Chief of Prisoner services honored him with the prestigious award of grand patron of Nigerian correctional services.
 Through the Archbishop Valerian Okeke Foundation (AVOF) he is able to send young ambassadors of good will to countries like Ghana.
-He has the talent of nurturing young people with musical talent through his musical academy.
-His passion for the youth lead to the construction of Holy Family youth village around Nnamdi Azikiwe federal university Awka.The aim was to create a serene environment for studies around the university where the youths will also be formed in moral values and principle to be quality members of the Church and Society.

 Archbishop Valerian encouraged the state government to return the mission schools in Anambra State to the church.
 When the Schools were eventually returned by the Governor Peter Obi-led administration, Archbishop Valerian spearheaded the massive reconstruction and rehabilitation of Mission schools which were taken away from the Church by the military government after the civil war.
 He initiated policies for proper holistic formation of the individual.
-These policies included training of teachers, training of Priests as specialists in education fields, school science competition, re-introduction of priests as manager/principals to the secondary schools and proper religious education.
-These unprecedented reforms in Mission Schools under his watch have resulted in Mission schools winning laurels in both local, national and international competitions.
+These policies included training of teachers, training of Priests as specialists in education fields, school science competition, re-introduction of priests as manager/principals to the secondary schools and proper religious education These unprecedented reforms in Mission Schools under his watch have resulted in Mission schools winning laurels in both local, national and international competitions.